lt-columbo/pisces_tools/dashboard_patch/README.md

   - /etc/monitor-scripts/peer-list.sh.old
   - /etc/monitor-scripts/pubkeys.sh.old

-# You can indentify the patch has been applied by Miner Height showing as 922222222
+# You can identify the patch has been applied by Miner Height showing as 9YYYYJJJR (YYYY=Yyear, JJJ=Julian Date, Release No) Example: 920230720 2023=Year, 072=72nd Day of Year, 0=Release (just in case needed to indicate updates on same day)

 **Anytime you desire you may refresh the dashboard cache.
 To do this: run the refresh-dash.sh script**